PavelGrigoryevDS/awesome-data-analysis/README.md

 A collection of resources focused on A/B testing.

-- [Useful articles on the topics of AB testing and statistics](https://github.com/zhitkovk/awesome_ab_testing) - A collection of articles focused on AB testing and statistical methods.
+- [Dynamicyield](https://www.dynamicyield.com/course/testing-and-optimization/) - An online course covering A/B testing and optimization techniques.
-- [dynamicyield - A/B Testing & Optimization Course](https://www.dynamicyield.com/course/testing-and-optimization/) - An online course covering A/B testing and optimization techniques.
+- [Awesome A/B Testing](https://github.com/zhitkovk/awesome_ab_testing) - A collection of articles focused on AB testing and statistical methods.
 - [Evan's Awesome A/B Tools](https://www.evanmiller.org/ab-testing/) - A/B test calculators.

 [⬆ back to top](#contents)